Last updated : July 7, 2025

-Simply put, when an excessive amount of liquid passes through the body, it throws off the urine’s pH levels.
-That’s determined by measuring the creatinine level.
-If it falls below normal—the sample is diluted.
+When excessive amounts of liquid pass through the body, it throws off the urine’s pH levels.
+Drug tests now measure the creatinine level in the specimen which shows the pH level.
+If it falls below normal, the sample is diluted.
+Technicians mark the test as “inconclusive.”

-The test is marked as “inconclusive.”
-Employers often choose to treat an inconclusive drug test the same as they treat a positive result.
-However, employers may make exceptions when the result is due to a diluted specimen.
+Whether or not there are drugs found in the specimen, employers often treat an inconclusive drug test the same as they treat a positive result.
+The employee is immediately terminated.
+However, employers may make exceptions when this result is due to a diluted specimen and allow the employee or job applicant to retest.

 When an employee’s test sample shows that it’s diluted, it’s either a positive dilute or a negative dilute.